AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   Specify the charset of the source files.
 By default, ``ISO-8859-1`` is used if no charset is specified.

+  .. index:: --lkql-path

+``--lkql-path=dir``
+  Specify directory to add to the ``LKQL_PATH`` environment variable when GNATcheck is spawning the LKQL engine.
+You can specify this option multiple times to add multiple directories.

   .. index:: --rules-dir

 ``--rules-dir=dir``